OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 [Awesome video by Stuart Ridout - Set up an FAQ bot in Microsoft Teams using Power Virtual Agent for Teams](https://www.youtube.com/watch?v=oX1MwSwqm7E)

-## Costs
+## Cost
+Free for most Enterprise customers.
 Adoption Bot and [Power Virtual Agents app in Microsoft Teams are available as part of most Microsoft 365 subscriptions](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions) and use standard connectors.

 ## Prerequisites